angelocosvirgilio/postgres-playground/README.md

 ``` make start ``` : start containers postgres and pgadmin

 ``` make stop ``` : stop all containers

+### run queries

+to run a custom query you can write it in the query-editor.sql file and after type ``` make query-editor ``` from the terminal

+### run specific projects

+go to a specific project folder inside _/projects_ folder

+you can find seed.sql and query-editor.sql files specific for the project

+first install the seed with ``` make seed ``` and after run ``` make query-editor ```

+### use client

+you can access browse and query the database from pgadmin at http://localhost:5050

 ## postgres